 MapleMark Bank also offers a type of CD called a Liquidity CD.
 Instead of waiting until CD maturity to receive the CD principal, a portion of the principal is included with the interest earned in regular payouts.
 The 48- and 60-month Liquidity CDs have only annual payouts.
 For the 36-month Liquidity CD, the customer can choose either a semiannual or annual payout.
 An equal amount of the principal is included in each payout.
 For more details and a calculator that provides the payout amounts, please refer to MapleMark Bank’s CD Liquidity page.

 Headquartered in Dallas, Texas, MapleMark Bank offers its product line nationwide to US citizens and resident aliens with valid Social Security numbers.
 While individual and joint accounts can be opened online, all other ownership types of account require contacting MapleMark.

-The online application is available from MapleMark Bank’s Market-Linked CD page.
-When a new customer opens a CD, a checking account will also be opened.
-This checking account will receive interest payouts and the maturing funds.
+The online application is available from MapleMark Bank’s CD Ladder page.
 Accounts can be funded electronically from an existing bank account.
 If you have a freeze on your credit, you'll need to lift the freeze temporarily before you submit your application.

 As the newest bank in the Dallas metropolitan area, MapleMark Bank was formed in late 2017 when Maple Financial Holdings acquired First National Bank of Edgewood, a $23 million bank with a 118-year history.
 According to a Dallas Business Journal May 2018 article, MapleMark Bank had raised $90 million within six months,